Honda offers two levels of CPO warranty coverage, depending on the model year.

 When Honda upgraded its CPO program in 2019, it added new branding, as well.
 Honda calls its CPO program HondaTrue Certified, and it includes pre-owned vehicles up to 5 years old and with up to 80,000 miles.

 Significantly, the 2019 upgrade added roadside assistance and other benefits that had previously been either available for extra cost or not offered at all.
-In this respect, Honda has come up to the level of many other brands’ CPO programs, as well as third-party extended warranties.
+In this respect, Honda came up to the level of many other brands’ CPO programs, as well as third-party extended warranties.

-The Honda CPO program now also includes two complimentary oil changes over the first 12 months or 12,000 miles you have the vehicle.
+In 2020 and 2021, the Honda CPO program now includes two complimentary oil changes over the first 12 months or 12,000 miles you have the vehicle.
 It also throws in a three-month free trial of SiriusXM® satellite radio service.

 Those are nice perks, but the bigger news for Honda customers is the HondaTrue Certified+ plan, which applies only to current and previous model-year pre-owned vehicles that have been in service for less than 12 months or 12,000 miles.